baranselklnc/KidneyStone/README.md

-# Kidney Stone Risk Detection Application
+# Kidney Stone Risk Detection App

 ## Overview
 This project aims to develop a mobile application for analyzing the contents of supermarket products to identify minerals or components that may increase the risk of kidney stones.
 Users can scan product barcodes using a barcode reader to determine the risk level.